CosineGaming/nv-moba/README.md

   - An emphasis on teamwork (Objective-based is a plus)
   - Rich, emergent interaction
   - Quick battles (very high replay value)
+- From FPS we take:
+  - Attention bursts / rationing
+  - Fast pace
 - From Zineth we take:
   - A rethinking of racing games
   - High skill cap, low skill floor